iskolbin/lmergesort/README.md

 Benchmark
 ---------

-Simple test and benchmark included, see `bench.lua`.
+Simple benchmark is included in `bench.lua` file.
 The results are quite interesting.
 While vanilla Lua 5.2.4 `table.sort` is about 10 times faster than this implementation, on LuaJIT 2.1 I had approx. __30% speed gain__.
 Sorting FFI arrays is slower than sorting tables.
 Yep, sometimes pure Lua